Jean-Michel Basquiat: Rise to fame and success: 1980–1986

 Having joined the Mary Boone's SoHo gallery in 1983, Basquiat had his first show there in May 1984.
 A large number of photographs depict a collaboration between Warhol and Basquiat in 1984 and 1985.
 When they collaborated, Warhol would start with something very concrete or a recognizable image and then Basquiat defaced it in his animated style.
 They made an homage to the 1984 Summer Olympics with Olympics (1984).
 Other collaborations include Taxi, 45th/Broadway (1984–85) and Zenith (1985).
-Their joint exhibition, Paintings, at the Tony Shafrazi Gallery, caused a rift in their friendship after it was panned by critics and Basquiat was called Warhol's mascot.
+Their joint exhibition, Paintings, at the Tony Shafrazi Gallery, caused a rift in their friendship after it was panned by critics, and Basquiat was called Warhol's "mascot".

 Basquiat often painted in expensive Armani suits and would appear in public in the same paint-splattered clothes.
 He was a regular at the Area nightclub, where he sometimes worked the turntables as a DJ for fun.
 He also painted murals for the Palladium nightclub in New York City.
 His swift rise to fame was covered in the media.
 He appeared on the cover of the February 10, 1985, issue of The New York Times Magazine in a feature titled "New Art, New Money: The Marketing of an American Artist".
 His work appeared in GQ and Esquire, and he was interviewed for MTV's "Art Break" segment.
-In 1985, he walked the runway for Comme des Garçons Spring fashion show in New York.
+In 1985, he walked the runway for the Comme des Garçons Spring fashion show in New York.

 In the mid-1980s, Basquiat was earning $1.4 million a year and he was receiving lump sums of $40,000 from art dealers.
 Despite his success, his emotional instability continued to haunt him.
-"The more money Basquiat made, the more paranoid and deeply involved with drugs he became," wrote journalist Michael Shnayerson.
+"The more money Basquiat made, the more paranoid and deeply involved with drugs he became", wrote journalist Michael Shnayerson.
 Basquiat's cocaine use became so excessive that he blew a hole in his nasal septum.
 A friend claimed that Basquiat confessed he was on heroin in late 1980.
 Many of his peers speculated that his drug use was a means of coping with the demands of his newfound fame, the exploitative nature of the art industry, and the pressures of being a black man in the white-dominated art world.